 Because of its atropine-like action, Cyclobenzaprine hydrochloride should be used with caution in patients with a history of urinary retention, angle-closure glaucoma, increased intraocular pressure, and in patients taking anticholinergic medication.

-Patients should be cautioned about the risk of serotonin syndrome with the concomitant use of Cyclobenzaprine hydrochloride and other drugs, such as selective serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), tramadol, bupropion, meperidine, verapamil, or monoamine oxidase (MAO) inhibitors.
+Patients should be cautioned about the risk of serotonin syndrome with the concomitant use of Cyclobenzaprine hydrochloride and other drugs, such as SSRIs, SNRIs, TCAs, tramadol, bupropion, meperidine, verapamil, or MAO inhibitors.
 Patients should be advised of the signs and symptoms of serotonin syndrome, and be instructed to seek medical care immediately if they experience these symptoms (see WARNINGS, and see PRECAUTIONS, Drug Interactions).

-Cyclobenzaprine may have life-threatening interactions with MAO inhibitors (see CONTRAINDICATIONS).
-Postmarketing cases of serotonin syndrome have been reported during combined use of Cyclobenzaprine hydrochloride and other drugs, such as selective serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), tramadol, bupropion, meperidine, verapamil, or monoamine oxidase (MAO) inhibitors.
+Cyclobenzaprine hydrochloride may have life-threatening interactions with MAO inhibitors.
+(See CONTRAINDICATIONS.)
+Postmarketing cases of serotonin syndrome have been reported during combined use of Cyclobenzaprine hydrochloride and other drugs, such as SSRIs, SNRIs, TCAs, tramadol, bupropion, meperidine, verapamil, or MAO inhibitors.
 If concomitant treatment with Cyclobenzaprine hydrochloride and other serotonergic drugs is clinically warranted, careful observation is advised, particularly during treatment initiation or dose increases (see WARNINGS).